Indirect speech definition:

 We would also utilize indirect speech to report questions.
 For example, if someone asks “Where is the saloon?” we might report this as “She asked where the saloon was.”

-- Actual words of the speaker are transformed.
+- The actual words of the speaker are transformed.

 - Said or written in a simple language.